bowang-lab/unicell/README.md

 # UniCell
 UniCell is a universal cellular segmentation tool for multi-modality microscopy images.
 It has three main features

-- It works for various microscopy images, such as brightfield image, fluorescent images, phase-contrast images, and differential interference contrast (DIC) images.
+- It works for various microscopy images, especially for the RGB images, e.g., bone marrow slides.
 - It works for various image format (e.g., png, bmp, jpg, tif, tiff) without format converting and does not require users to manually select segmentation models and image channels.
-- The inference speed is fast (~0.07s for 256x256 image and ~0.33s for 512x512 image).
+- The inference speed is fast (~0.07s for 256x256 image and ~0.33s for 512x512 image on NVIDAI 2080Ti).